-Prerequisites: must be current member of a Black River band or orchestra, or with director permission able to commit to a flexible instrumentation jazz group that rehearses three days each week and has regular band concerts throughout the year.
+Prerequisites: must be current member of a Black River band or orchestra, or with director permission Career Pathways:

+Zero Hour Jazz Lab takes place before the regular school schedule during zero hour.
+Students will be able to commit to a flexible instrumentation jazz group that rehearses three days each week and has regular band concerts throughout the year.
 All band, orchestral and electronic instrumentalists are eligible to join from grades 7-12.
 This band performs frequently and focuses on improvisation skills and learning the many genres of jazz music.
 All instruments are welcome.
 Jazz Lab students may periodically have the opportunity to join jazz combos from the Jazz Orchestra.